weigao95/surfelwarp/README.md

 ### Build Instruction

 The code is developed on Visual Studio 2015 with `CUDA 9` .
-Note that `CUDA 10` and higher are not compatible with `pcl 1.8` and don't work.
-The code also works with Ubuntu 16.04, but for unknown reason it runs much slower (I haven't investigate it carefully).
+Note that `CUDA 10` and higher versions are not compatible with `pcl 1.8` and don't work.
+The code also works with Ubuntu 16.04, but for unknown reason it runs much slower on linux (I haven't investigate it carefully).

 In addition to `cuda`, the code depends on `pcl` , `opencv` and `glfw`.
 On Ubuntu, these dependencies can be installed with `apt`, while they need to be built from source on windows.
 For Ubuntu 16.04, you can run the following command to install the dependency